yossizap/BF2-CPython/README.md

     cp libpython2.7.so {BF2 SERVER DIR}/bin/{ARCH}/libdice_py.so

 ######Windows:

-    # Follow the instructions in `PCbuild/readme.txt` for the pre-requisites(I compiled my .dll with VS2008+VS10)
+Follow the instructions in `PCbuild/readme.txt` for the pre-requisites.
+I have only managed to the dll to work with the VS8+VS10 combination.
+Make sure that you have perl and svn and that you are using the VS8 toolchain with .NET4.

     cd PCbuild
     get_externals.bat
-    # You don't have to disable ssl, tkinter and bsddb but I thought that they aren't necessary for a minimal build
     build.bat --no-ssl --no-tkinter --no-bsddb -c Release -p {Win32/x64}
     cp python27.dll {BF2_FOLDER}/dice_py.dll

+You don't have to disable ssl, tkinter and bsddb but I thought that they aren't necessary for a minimal build

 ###Configuration:

 ######Linux: